ilyasolgun11/paws-play-pp1/README.md

 ### Home What We Do Best Section Content: <a name="home-what-we-do-best"></a>

 - This section tells the user what Paw's Play does best when it comes to its day care services.
-- This sections key points are Dog day care, Dog training, Health and welness and Puppy training.
+- This sections key points are Dog day care, Dog training, Health and wellness and Puppy training.
 - The paragraphs in each key point section describes the service provided in details.
 - In every key point section there is check icons showing the guaranteed service from each key point.